A Resource Guide for New and Early Career Faculty Members

 - Ask questions and seek out resources.
 If you have a question and don’t know who to ask, send an email to faculty@uiowa.edu and a staff member in the Office of the Provost will offer suggestions.

-- Familiarize yourself with the university’s policies on areas such as professional ethics and academic responsibility, human rights, diversity, and discrimination.
+- Familiarize yourself with the university’s policies on professional ethics and academic responsibility, human rights, and discrimination.
 Understand your role and responsibilities as a faculty member in upholding the policies.

 - Complete any required compliance trainings for your position.
 Consult with your departmental office to determine the specific requirements.
 For example, all new UI employees with greater than 50% appointments must complete a Harassment Prevention Education course within the first months of employment, annual and First Amendment Training, and all new instructors must complete an online FERPA training program.

-- Activate a UI-sponsored individual membership in the National Center for Faculty Development and Diversity (NCFDD).
+- Activate a UI-sponsored individual membership in the NCFDD.
 The institutional membership allows all UI employees free access to the NCFDD tele-workshops, e-newsletter with faculty success tips, facilitated learning communities, resources and tools.

-- Get out of your office.
-Participate in at least one faculty development workshop and/or campus forum.
-Check your college, department, Office of the Provost, Center for Teaching, and the Office of Teaching, Learning, & Technology websites for events.
+- Participate in at least one faculty development workshop and/or campus forum.
+Check your college, department, Office of the Provost, Center for Teaching, Office of Teaching, Learning, & Technology, and OVPR Research Development Office websites for events.

 Worklife

-- Invite a new faculty member to lunch or coffee whom you met during the Iowa New Faculty orientation.
+- Invite a new faculty member you met during the Iowa New Faculty Orientation to lunch or coffee.

 - Engage in a local event sponsored by the city.